-Service {sample paragraphs/sentences representing a variety of service performances} Your internal service contributions demonstrate excellent citizenship, with quantity of service exceeding expectations for a junior faculty member.
-You have made noteworthy contributions to diversity through XXX and the YYY programs.
+Service {sample paragraphs/sentences representing a variety of service performances}

+Your internal service contributions demonstrate excellent citizenship, with quantity of service exceeding expectations for a junior faculty member.
 For external service, you have performed some reviewing but have not yet taken an active role in professional activities.